How user-generated content creates engagement for eCommerce brands

 They even brought in amateur and professional photographers to take images through an iPhone, blowing up the results on billboards across the world.

-The campaign continues to be a major success for the brand because Apple not only listened to their consumers concerns, but tackled it by showing that they’d made improvements instead of just saying it.
+The campaign continues to be a major success for the brand because Apple not only listened to their consumers concerns, but created an engagement campaign that lives on years later.